 Where you are moving to, how far your new destination is from your current home, and how long it takes to get to your new destination – both by air or ground – are key factors in your decision.

 If you are moving to a familiar location with predictable weather and conditions then this will eliminate many of your concerns.
-When you start to consider moving cross state, or cross country, you will want to think about your pet’s needs more thoroughly.
+When you start to consider long distance pet transport, you will want to think about your pet’s needs more thoroughly.
 For example, if you are moving to a city without access to direct flights, we always recommend pet ground transportation cross country.
 It is not advisable to deal with the logistics of a connecting flight for your pet, both for you and the animal.

 Flights that exceed 4 or 5 hours are not advisable for pets.
 This is especially true for pets that are smaller or need more frequent bathroom breaks.
 Consider the age, bathroom habits, and stress tolerance of your pet when deciding if it would be easier to fly with your pet as opposed to driving or sending them by motor vehicle with a pet transportation service.

-Similarly to the safety and comfort considerations, location, distance, and timing can be affected by the season and the weather of your destination.
-Make sure to carefully consider when and where you will be departing and arriving when making a decision about air long distance pet transport or pet ground transportation cross country.
+Similarly to the safety and comfort are huge things to consider.
+You should also think about location, distance, and timing.
+It all can be affected by the season and the weather of your destination.
+Make sure to carefully consider when and where you will be departing and arriving.
+Just a few things to think about when choosing air long distance pet transport or pet ground transportation cross country.

 Pricing should be the last, but not least, of your considerations.
 How much you spend is important but not at the expense of your pet’s safety and well-being.

-In most instances, flying with your pet or sending them in the cargo hold of a direct flight, will cost less than contracting with a pet transportation service, but it comes at a risk.
-Transporting your pet by ground allows more flexibility for bathroom, food and water, and exercise breaks.
+Flying with your pet or sending them cargo on a direct flight, will cost less than a pet transport service.
+It all comes at a risk.
+Long distance pet transport by ground allows more flexibility for bathroom, food and water, and exercise breaks.
 The previously outlined considerations should heavily influence how you compare the value of each type of transportation.

 Consider searching pet transportation services prior to your move so that you can assess their packages and pricing.
-Compare this with the cost and effort of personally transporting your pet when weighing your options and choosing what is best for you and your pet.
+Compare this with the cost and effort of long distance pet transport when you do it yourself.